Implementing Role-Based Access for Traffic APIs

 audit.fallback_triggered = True

-audit.reason = "All RBAC and schema checks passed"
+audit.decision, audit.reason = "AUTHORIZED", "all RBAC and schema checks passed"

 return True, ctx.payload, audit